* Leaders were scheduled to meet Friday at APEC summit

 "I am reasonably confident.
 I am quite sanguine that we will get a deal but of course it has got to go through the process of ratification," he said.

 Trump set out a strong message on trade at the APEC summit on Friday, saying the United States could no longer tolerate chronic trade abuses and would insist on fair and equal policies.
-Redressing the balance of trade between Asia and the United States is at the centre of Trump's "America First" policy he says will protect U.S. workers.
+Redressing the balance of trade between Asia and the United States is at the center of Trump's "America First" policy he says will protect U.S. workers.

 (Additional reporting by Kiyoshi Takenaka; Writing by A. Ananthalakshmi; Editing by Richard Borsuk and Nick Macfie)